UniCourt/Search-Workshop1/README.md

-# Git, Docker and Postgres Workshop
+ Git, Docker and Postgres Workshop

+I am sinchana

 One Day workshop on understanding Git, Docker and Postgres